LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 --------------------

-Logtalk provides six sets of built-in predicates that enable us to query the system about the possible relationships that an object may have with other entities.
+Logtalk provides six sets of built-in predicates that enable us to query the system about the relationships that an object has with other entities.

 The :ref:`predicates_instantiates_class_2_3` built-in predicates can be used to query all instantiation relations: